Photoshop Action

 Tutorial Video: Import Pattern To Photoshop

-3. Use a image with resolution 72px/inch or more and in range from 2000-4500 px.
+- Use a image with resolution 72px/inch or more and in range from 2000-4500 px.
 If you are using a photo with less than 1000px, the action will not function correctly.
-To fix this, go to Image->Image Size and increase the resolution value.
+To fix this, go to Image > Image Size and increase the resolution value.

-4. Set the Opacity of the brush to 100%.
-Select the “Brush Tool” and move the opacity slider to 100%.
+- Set the Opacity of the brush to 100%.
+Select the ‘Brush Tool‘ and move the opacity slider to 100%.

-7. Please, don`t ignore help file.
-Follow the instruction that described in the 'HELP.txt' or 'HELP FILE.txt' file.
-Follow the instruction and be happy.
+- Please, don`t ignore help file.
+Follow the instruction that described in the ‘HELP.txt‘, ‘HELP FILE.txt‘ or ‘Instruction.pdf‘ file.
 Also inside you will find a link on the video tutorial.

 This error occurs when Photoshop cannot find enough visible pixels to make a selection.
 This can happen in a few situations listed below.

-• You have only brushed a very small area or very thin lines.
-Most of my actions use the area within the area that you brush to create effects out of – so it is important you create a large enough brushed area to avoid Photoshop running into selection errors.
+- You have only brushed a very small area or very thin lines.
+Most of our actions use the area within the area that you brush to create effects out of – so it is important you create a large enough brushed area to avoid Photoshop running into selection errors.

-• In some rare cases, the resolution of your document might be set to something very small like 20.
+- In some rare cases, the resolution of your document might be set to something very small like 20dpi.
 Ensure your document is set to 72dpi or greater before playing the action.

 This error is most commonly caused by incorrectly setup Photoshop files.